-East Stroudsburg University, a comprehensive university in northeastern Pennsylvania offering 55 undergraduate programs, 22 master's programs and 1 doctoral program.
-ESU is one of the 14 institutions in the Pennsylvania State System of Higher Education.
+East Stroudsburg University is a comprehensive university in northeastern Pennsylvania offering 58 undergraduate programs, 21 master's programs and 2 doctoral programs.

 ESU is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools.

 This university provided me with the opportunity to travel & study abroad.
 Being a Kid from the inner city, ESU gave me the opportunity to see more than my community could offer.
 I am grateful for the experience ESU provided